 With a Medigap Plan F High Deductible Plan, you’ll pay the deductibles, co-pays, and co-insurance amounts of original Medicare until you reach your deductible.

-One way to determine which plan is right for you is to take the annual premiums of a Plan F and compare it to the annual premiums of Medigap Plan F High Deductible Plan.
+One way to determine which plan is right for you is to take the annual premiums of a Plan F and compare it to the annual premiums of the Medigap Plan F High Deductible Plan.
 Then add the deductible to that amount.
-It should be an easy comparison, except that you need to add in the “hassle factor”.
-If you like the idea of not having to keep track of how much you spent, then a Medigap Plan F High Deductible Plan might not be for you.
+It should be an easy comparison, except that you need to add in the “hassle factor.”.
+If you like the idea of not having to keep track of how much you spent, then this plan might not be for you.

-Here's an example for a 65-year-old in San Diego County, compiled in June 2018.
+Here’s an example for a 70-year-old in San Diego County, compiled in November of 2020.

 If the Medigap Plan F High Deductible could be more money, then why would you want to purchase this instead of a regular Plan F?

-Also, if you compare the deductible amount to the Maximum Out of Pocket (MOOP) on a Medicare Advantage Plan, you'll see that the deductible is far less.
-In 2018 the maximum out of pocket that a MAPD can have is $6750.
+Also, if you compare the deductible amount to the Maximum Out of Pocket (MOOP) on a Medicare Advantage Plan, you’ll see that the deductible is far less.
+In 2021 the maximum out of pocket that an MAPD can have is $7,550.
 Many plans have a lesser MOOP though.
 Here in San Diego County, many of the plans have a $3400 MOOP.
-But still, compared to the deductible of $2240, it might make a good alternative, if you don't want to pay the higher premiums of Plan F, but still, want the full choice of providers that you see.
+But still, compared to the deductible of $2370, it might make a good alternative, if you don’t want to pay the higher premiums of Plan F, but still, want the full choice of providers that you see.